 Once the Virtualmin is installed, log in to the control panel using the system credentials.
 You can use your Linux username and password.
 By default, Virtualmin runs on port 10000.
-Though it is recommended to change the port for security purposes.
+However, it is recommended to change the port for security purposes.

 The first time login will start a setup wizard.
 It is important to carefully select options as it’ll craft Virtualmin depending on how you want to use it.
 Only select the services you need to save important system resources.

-Virtualmin post-installation wizard walks you through setting up SmapAssassin on your server.
+The Virtualmin post-installation wizard walks you through setting up SmapAssassin on your server.
 It consumes around 30M system memory, so based on the system resources, you can choose to run SpamAssassin or not.
 If SpamAssassin is not loaded in the memory, the email processing takes time, and you save around 30M system memory.

 ClamAV is a free and open-source anti-virus for Linux operating systems.
-Virtualmin post-installation wizard guides you through setting up ClamAV on your server.
+The Virtualmin post-installation wizard guides you through setting up ClamAV on your server.